 The National Museum of the Marine Corps provides educators an excellent opportunity to share the history of the United States Marine Corps with their students.
 Students can see how United States Marines have affected people and events throughout history and experience historical events through the immersive exhibits.

 Marine Corps Heritage Foundation sponsors the Teacher in Residence (TIR) program.
-The TIR program allows selected teachers from Prince William County the opportunity to expand ways to teach the rich history and heritage of the United States Marine Corps and introduce the National Museum of the Marine Corps to teachers and students from across the country.
+The TIR program allows selected teachers from Prince William County and Stafford County the opportunity to expand ways to teach the rich history and heritage of the United States Marine Corps and introduce the National Museum of the Marine Corps to teachers and students from across the country.
 The TIR programs include Student Leadership programs, Teacher Leadership programs and Teacher Professional Development workshops.

 18900 Jefferson Davis Highway Triangle, VA 22172 view map